Grow & Sew subscription box review

 What is Grow & Sew?

 Grow & Sew are a sewing project kits company who focus on making projects that help you take time out and enjoy the mindful practise of sewing.
-Founded by Shay and Stina, who share a love of sewing for fun and launched the business after realising during the pandemic that it can be a real challenge for makers to source all the things they need to make a project.
+Founded by Shay and Stina, who share a love of sewing for fun and launched the business after realising that sometimes it can be a real challenge for makers to source all the things they need to make a project.